Algafix/OSNMA/README.md

 However, this approach by my side requires the uttermost respect to the research integrity and ethics by anyone accessing this repository.

-In case of doubt, contact me at algafix[@]protonmail.com
+In case of doubt, contact me at aleix.galan[@]kuleuven.be

 Thank you.